Hanging Up The Beanie

 Most of the things I’ve discussed here have simple explanations that work for most people, some are easier said than done but still, there’s answers out there.
 I just don’t want to take the time to work on them because I still have no desire to really be that serious about streaming.
 While I was laid off people said “stream full time!”
 Which is flattering, but ultimately insane for a family man who needs medical insurance and y’know…groceries.
 Lots of people can stream without any of the mental hurdles I encounter, I know that it’s my own neuroses it but at least I’m being honest with myself here.
 Writing this post has actually been pretty therapeutic.

 I’m going to be filling this gap, hopefully, with a gaming podcast that covers tabletop games, video games, and ludology as a whole with my awesome wife and some friends and a rotating guest.
 I feel it’s a more natural fit, and something that I’m confident in doing.
 My last podcast won a few awards and I’m very comfortable discussing/debating games more than I am playing them for a live audience.
 The podcast may be live, it may not, I’m not sure yet.
-Also, I will still stream whenever the feeling arises, but not on any regular basis, or with any assumption that anyone will watch, mostly for archival purposes when playing with friends (multiplayer games, WoW dungeons, shenanigans, charity streams).
+Also, I will still stream (video games) whenever the feeling arises, but not on any regular basis, or with any assumption that anyone will watch, mostly for archival purposes when playing with friends (multiplayer games, WoW dungeons, shenanigans, charity streams).
+I however, will find a time slot to do some tabletop content on a regular basis and resurrect my YouTube channel.
 This should leave more time for blogging and writing again, at least I know that’s something I have some proven success in.